Algarve-Tourist.com

 Praia dos Caneiros

-The Leixão das Gaivotas rocky outcrop as seen from the Praia dos Caneiros
+The Leixão das Gaivotas rises from the water off Praia dos Caneiros

 No.11 -Praia da Falésia